Claudia Rosencrantz: Recent career

+Rosencrantz is a Fellow of the Royal Television Society and a trustee of JW3 (Jewish Community Centre London).

 Personal life

 Rosencrantz is married to the writer/director Daniel Abineri, and has one daughter, singer/songwriter Lola Aviva.
 She is known to watch entertainment shows as a pleasurable activity.

 Rosencrantz was profoundly deaf for nearly 30 years after contracting meningitis on holiday.
 By the end of her time working at the Jamie Oliver Media Group, she only had 3% of her hearing left.
 She underwent a cochlear implant in 2018 which took her back to 100% hearing.

 Awards and recognition

 Rosencrantz is a Fellow of the Royal Television Society, having previously been chairman of its programme awards committee.

 In December 2005, ITV's Director of Television Simon Shaps testified to Rosencrantz's influence in saying that she "has been responsible for some of the biggest entertainment hits in ITV's history.
 It's no exaggeration to say that the US networks have watched and waited to see what Claudia has commissioned".